 Knowing Plant Ecology is fundamental to Knowing How to Grow and Manage Plants

-- Learn how plants interact with each other and the environment they live in
+- Learn how plants interact with each other and the environments they live in.

 Lesson Structure